 Keep In Mind…

-Since alpha lipoic acid can lower blood sugar levels, it’s best not to take it with other supplements that also reduce blood sugar like Panax Ginseng, fenugreek, psyllium, devil’s claw, garlic supplements, and guar gum.
+Since alpha lipoic acid can lower blood sugar levels, be cautious about taking it with other supplements that also reduce blood sugar if you have low blood sugar.

 Also, ask your doctor or a pharmacist if you have a thyroid disorder or liver disease or if you drink large amounts of alcohol.
 And certainly, if you have diabetes, for guidance.